MattSainsbury-Dale/FRKv2_src/README.md

 # Source code for FRK v2 paper

-This repository contains the source code to replicate the results of the FRK v2 paper.
+This repository contains the source code for reproducing the results in "Modelling, fitting, and Prediction with Non-Gaussian Spatial and Spatio-Temporal Data using FRK"

 ## Instructions